David Peralta Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the ninth-ranked team ERA across all MLB pitching staffs (3.64).
+- The Pirates' 3.78 team ERA ranks 10th across all league pitching staffs.

-- The Pirates give up the sixth-fewest home runs in baseball (20 total, 0.9 per game).
+- The Pirates surrender the fifth-fewest home runs in baseball (21 total, 0.9 per game).

-- Oviedo gets the start for the Pirates, his fifth of the season.
-He is 2-1 with a 2.22 ERA and 25 strikeouts in 24 1/3 innings pitched.
+- Contreras gets the start for the Pirates, his fifth of the season.
+He is 2-1 with a 4.57 ERA and 19 strikeouts through 21 2/3 innings pitched.

-- In his most recent appearance on Wednesday against the Colorado Rockies, the right-hander tossed six innings, giving up one earned run while surrendering three hits.
+- In his most recent appearance on Thursday, the right-hander tossed 6 2/3 innings against the Cincinnati Reds, allowing one earned run while surrendering five hits.

+- In four games this season, the 23-year-old has a 4.57 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .284 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.